 - Category: PSLE

 Five minutes.
-That’s how long every Primary Six student gets to look at the Reading Passage and Visual Stimulus for their PSLE Oral Examination.
+That’s how long each Primary Six student gets to look at the reading passage and visual stimulus for their PSLE Oral Examination.
 Here’s what you can do to make those five minutes count.

 Read Aloud, Twice

-Take the first minute or two to practise reading the passage.
-Practise at least twice to fully internalise each part of it.
+Take the first minute or two to practice reading the passage.
+Practice at least twice to fully internalise each part of it.

 - Read aloud (softly) to check your articulation

 - Take note of punctuation and where to pause

 - Identify difficult words and practice